Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/bicep/README.md

 > **Note**
   Azure Developer CLI (azd) is also supported as a deployment method.
 Since azd CLI does not support parameter files with *jsonc* extension, we provide a simple json parameter file (which does not contain inline comments)

-The table below summurizes the avaialble parameters and the possible values that can be set.
+The table below summarizes the available parameters and the possible values that can be set.

 | Name | Description | Example |